GoogleChrome/web.dev/src/site/content/en/blog/hands-on-portals/index.md

 ## Use cases and plans

 We hope you liked this brief tour of Portals!
-We can’t wait to see what you can come up with.
+We can't wait to see what you can come up with.
 For instance, you might want to start using Portals for non-trivial navigations such as: pre-rendering the page for your best-seller product from a product category listing page.

 Another important thing to know is that Portals can be used in cross-origin navigations, just like an `<iframe>`.
 So, if you have multiple websites that cross reference one another, you can also use Portals to create seamless navigations between two different websites.
 This cross-origin use case is very unique to Portals, and can even improve the user experience of SPAs.

 ## Feedback welcome

-Portals are still in the early stages so not everything is working yet (that’s why it’s behind an experimental flag).
-That said, it’s ready for experimentation in Chrome Canary.
+Portals are still in the early stages so not everything is working yet (that's why it's behind an experimental flag).
+That said, it's ready for experimentation in Chrome Canary.
 Feedback from the community is crucial to the design of new APIs, so please try it out and tell us what you think!
 You can check the current limitations on [the Chromium bug tracker](https://bugs.chromium.org/p/chromium/issues/detail?id=957836) and if you have any feature requests, or feedback, please head over to the [WICG GitHub repo](https://github.com/WICG/portals/issues).